 Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 When it comes to putting a value on features of homes in Lincoln and Penobscot, Advantage Appraisal Inc. (207) 794-2018 can't be beat.
 This approach to value is most often given the most weight when an appraisal is for a real estate exchange.

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
-The estimate of value at the bottom of the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valueDepending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to sell the property again.
-Here's what it all boils down to, an appraiser from Advantage Appraisal Inc. (207) 794-2018 will guarantee you get the most fair and balanced property value, so you can make the most informed real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
+Note: While the appraised value is probably the strongest indication of what a house is worth, it may not be the final sales price.
+Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to sell the property again.
+It all comes down to this, an appraiser from Advantage Appraisal Inc. (207) 794-2018 will help you discover the most accurate property value, so you can make profitable real estate decisions.